groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.options/cadoptions/_index.md

 | scaleFactor | float | The scale factor for rendering.
 Values greater than 1 will enlarge the output result, while values between 0 and 1 will make the output result smaller. |

 **Returns:**
-[CadOptions](../../com.groupdocs.viewer.options/cadoptions) - A new instance of the  CadOptions  class for rendering by scale factor.
+[CadOptions](../../com.groupdocs.viewer.options/cadoptions) - a new instance of the  CadOptions  class for rendering by scale factor.
 ### forRenderingByWidth(int width) {#forRenderingByWidth-int-}
 ```
 public static CadOptions forRenderingByWidth(int width)